 - Entry was into a “structure”

 - Structure was not open to the public

 - The person entered with intent to commit a crime

-If even one of these elements is missing, an attorney may be able to have your burglary charges completely dismissed.
+Burglary offenses that don’t have all of these elements often don’t’ stand up in court.
+If even one of these elements is missing, an NJ burglary attorney may be able to have your burglary charges completely dismissed.

-If you or someone you know is facing charges of burglary in Monmouth County, it is important to have a dedicated New Jersey burglary attorney by your side.
-To discuss your case with a member of our qualified legal team, contact the Law Office of Jason A. Volet in Freehold or Neptune today by calling 732-863-5050.
+If you or someone you know is facing charges of burglary in Monmouth County, it is important to have a dedicated New Jersey criminal defense lawyer by your side.
+We are ready to help you with your case all the way to municipal court.
+To discuss your case with one of the burglary defense attorneys on our legal team, contact the Law Office of Jason A. Volet in Freehold or Neptune today by calling 732-863-5050.